Cannock Chase murders: Formal charges

 On 17 November, Morris was formally charged with Darby's murder.
 He was remanded in custody at Winson Green Prison to await his first scheduled court appearance.
 By December, two charges of indecent assault pertaining to his niece and a further charge in relation to the attempted abduction of Margaret Aulton had also been filed against Morris.
-He appeared at Cannock Magistrates Court on 7 January 1969, and was committed for trial on this date.
+He appeared at Cannock Magistrates Court on 7 January 1969 and was committed to trial on this date.

 Prior to Morris's arrest, police had conducted house-to-house enquiries at over 39,000 homes; interviewed approximately 80,000 people; and checked over a million car forms in their efforts to identify and apprehend the murderer.

 Trial

 Morris was brought to trial at Stafford Assizes on 10 February 1969, charged with the murder of Christine Darby, two counts of sexual assault against his niece, and the attempted abduction of Margaret Aulton.
-He was tried before Mr Justice Ashworth, and chose to plead not guilty to the charges of abduction and murder, but guilty to the charges of sexual assault against his niece.
+He was tried before Mr Justice Ashworth and chose to plead not guilty to the charges of abduction and murder, but guilty to the charges of sexual assault against his niece.

-The first day of proceedings saw legal arguments between prosecution and defence as to whether Morris should be tried for each of the charges to which he had pled guilty and not guilty separately or together.
+The first day of proceedings saw legal arguments between the prosecution and defence as to whether Morris should be tried for each of the charges to which he had pled guilty and not guilty separately or together.
 Although the defence argued against the prosecution's contention that each of the charges pointed to the defendant's sexual and behavioural proclivities, and were thus unduly prejudicial, the judge ruled Morris could be tried on all three indictments simultaneously.
 The process of jury selection then began.